microsoft/FluidFramework/BREAKING.md

 ### driver-utils members removed

-The following members of the `@fluidframework/driver-utils` package have been deprecated and will be removed in an upcoming release:
+The following members of the `@fluidframework/driver-utils` package were deprecated in 2.0.0-internal.3.0.0, and are now removed:

 -   `waitForConnectedState`
 -   `MapWithExpiration`